 There are a lot of available options for file and document sharing out there, from Dropbox to box.net to good old fashioned email, but Google Drive made my list because for two reasons.
 One, it includes powerful, real-time collaboration options on documents and spreadsheets.
 Multiple users can work on a document simultaneously, with comment threads and change tracking in-line or via email.
 This can be a powerful way to recreate the experience of a team rolling up their sleeves together on a project, even if the team members are scattered around the globe.
 And two, Drive integrates seamlessly with other Google products; you can share files through Drive directly in Gmail and Google , making it practically effortless to keep your team up to date.

 Google Drive is accessible through the web or with native apps for iOS and .

 One of my favorite new tools is Producteev, a task management platform recently acquired by Jive Software.
-Producteev has all of the hallmarks of a powerful project management tool: easy task management and scheduling, separate workspaces to manage different projects and teams, exportable task online casino lists, email reminders for upcoming deadlines, you name it.
+Producteev has all of the hallmarks of a powerful project management tool: easy task management and scheduling, separate workspaces to manage different projects and teams, exportable task online casino lists, online casinos email reminders for upcoming deadlines, you name it.
 The social collaboration aspects, however, are where Producteev can really shine.
 Any team member can comment on any task and by adding an “@” symbol, you can bring other team members into the conversation.
 Team leaders can delegate tasks and track the progress of team members.
 You can even crowdsource your problem by instantly sharing tasks through social media to ask the world for help!